theory/justatheory/content/post/postgres/2025-mini-summit-four.md

 *   [Video](https://www.youtube.com/watch?v=d6XjsNAUvIw)

-Amd now, the transcripts of "The User POV" panel, by [Floor Drees]
+And now, the transcripts of "The User POV" panel, by [Floor Drees]

 ## Introduction